Podcast Episode 102 Transcript – Howard Sherman

 Ken: I usually say Broadway but I wanted to…..

 Howard: Yeah don’t say Broadway.
 I think the thing, I can’t say it riles me up.
-It’s the thing that I think is most important and I think it’s you know, I’d think I’d be more than one wish or on this genie and then definitely not a genie written by Henry because there would be some bad you know weird twist in the end.
-I think all theater theaters, the venues and I think this is happening outside of New York.
-And it is a real estate issue and I will stand the limitations but I think the more that fierce can be comfortable.
-And I’m not talking about the promises.
+It’s the thing that I think is most important and I think it’s you know, I’d think I’d need more than one wish or a very generous genie and then definitely not a genie written by Henry because there would be some bad you know weird twist in the end.
+I think all theater – theaters, the venues and I think this is happening outside of New York.
+And it is a real estate issue and I understand the limitations, but I think the more that fierce can be comfortable.
+And I’m not talking about reclining seats.
 I’m talking about restroom issues.
 I’m talking about leg room issues.
 I’m talking about lobby space so that theaters you gather and I mean in a way, Broadway has the hardest time making itself a comfortable experience even though it is charging the most in order to have the experience.
 And so long as going to theater requires patrons to accept uncomfortable situations and sacrifices in order to have the experience, that is fighting against the idea of theater being a regular comfortable, acceptable, popular thing that is simply a part of people’s lives.
 And now that I’ve talked all my way through that, I’d like to change my answer.
 I would like the genie to fund all theater the way signature theater is funded so that the cost of going to theater is eradicated and people can simply go to theater as easily as they can go to a movie.

-Ken: You’re talking yourself in the two answer .
+Ken: You’re talking yourself into two answers there.
 You got two wishes out of that genie.

 Howard: Well you know I say this often of people.
-I think I talk it which is sometimes dangerous but I have to find my way around and as I was talking about, and it’s not that I don’t feel the first issue is not important because I think you’d go to some theaters outside New York and it’s like, this is lovely.
+I think I talk it which is sometimes dangerous but I have to find my way around and as I was talking about, and it’s not that I don’t feel the first issue is not important, because I think you’d go to some theaters outside New York and it’s like, this is lovely.
 And we can walk into the garden during intermission.
-And so it has a warmth, I used to work at good spiels and most beautiful places to go when I used to think every day that I was driving over the bridge and to [inaudible](40:10) .
+And so it has a warmth, I used to work at Goodspeeds and most beautiful places to go when I used to think every day that I was driving over the bridge into Bridadoon.
 So I think that is important.
-I think the experience around our going to theater not just the thing on stage is important.
+I think the experience around our going to theater, not just the thing on stage is important.
 But ultimately, yeah, if I had a dream, it would be that.
-Everyone could go to theater, there would be no secondary market that people can buy those tickets cheaply and run off the prices and that truly even when we have things like okay, we’re gonna have this performance for ten thousand, or at least performances that could serve ten thousand school kids.
-That’s great but it’s not great if economically then the school kids can’t possibly get into a show again.
+Everyone could go to theater, there would be no secondary market that people can buy those tickets cheaply and run up the prices and that truly even when we have things like okay, we’re gonna have this performance for ten thousand, or these performances that could serve ten thousand school kids.
+That’s great, but it’s not great if economically then the school kids can’t possibly get into a show again.
 Because what we’ve done is we’ve teased and they’ve had a great experience.
-But it’s been a tease, we have to find a way to make it so that it’s not just when it’s underwritten.
+But it’s been a tease, and we have to find a way to make it so that it’s not just when it’s underwritten.
 And if the genie would magically make it so that it’s affordable for people to go and producers could still make their, you know make some money putting it on, and everybody can have a living wage working in it.

 Ken: Great answer and I do want to personally thank you for all your great advocacy on behalf of all of us in the theater.
-If you want more of Howard, check out his great Twitter, it’s terrific. htsherman is the username and the website htsherman.com.
+If you want more of Howard, check out his great Twitter, it’s terrific. hesherman is the username and the website hesherman.com.
 Thanks to all of you for listening.
 Thanks again for being here Howard and we’ll see you next time.